 Build 6 multiple-choice questions where each distractor mirrors a real misconception (not a random wrong answer).

-For each question give: question stem, 4 options labeled A-D, correct answer letter, and 1-sentence explanation of why each wrong option is the misconception it represents.
+For each question give: question stem, 4 options labeled A-D, correct answer letter, and a 1-sentence explanation of which misconception each wrong option represents.

 4. Spaced-repetition card set